John Stopford Challener

 John Ernest Stopford Challener (11 August 1875 – 12 March 1906) was a British trade union leader.

+History

+Early years

 Born in Islington, Challener's parents died when he was young, and he was brought up by a relative who worked for the Great Northern Railway.

+Career

-In time, he moved with his relative to Doncaster, and there began working for the railway company as a clerk.
+He moved with his relative to Doncaster, and there began working for the railway company as a clerk.
 He was an early member of the National Association of Railway Clerks (RCA), being a founder member of its Doncaster branch, later in 1897.